Life Watch Review: Is The Health Tracking Accurate?

 Without proof that the device is accurate, we consider it to be a waste of money.

-Life Watch has highly negative reviews on the BBB website, although it’s a small sample size.
+The manufacturer of Life Watch has negative reviews on the BBB website, although it’s a small sample size.

 We haven’t come across any convincing medical evidence that the average consumer benefits from use of smart watches or other health tracking devices, but they’re certainly not harmful in any way.